 just what the TV director wants you to see.

-The Yankees went 1-0 up in the first and the score remained the same half way through the sixth.
+The Yankees went 1-0 up in the first, and the score remained the same halfway through the sixth.
 The lead was extended to 3-0 as Dustin Ackley hit a solo home run and Scott Heathcott ran in from third base.

-Jacoby Ellsbury fired a run scoring-single and two runs in the eighth on a Greg Bird run-scoring and a Heathcott sacrifice fly.
+Jacoby Ellsbury fired a run-scoring single and two runs in the eighth on a Greg Bird run-scoring and a Heathcott sacrifice fly.
 The crowd even got a brief appearance from fan favourite Alex Rodriguez as he batted for Bird in the seventh.
+Traditional songs were played between innings to keep everyone involved and entertained.

-The Yankees went 1-0 up in the first and the score remained the same half way through the sixth.
+The Yankees went 1-0 up in the first, and the score remained the same halfway through the sixth.
 The lead was extended to 3-0 as Dustin Ackley hit a solo home run and Scott Heathcott ran in from third base.

-Jacoby Ellsbury fired a run scoring-single and two runs in the eighth on a Greg Bird run-scoring and a Heathcott sacrifice fly.
+Jacoby Ellsbury fired a run-scoring single and two runs in the eighth on a Greg Bird run-scoring and a Heathcott sacrifice fly.
 The crowd even got a brief appearance from fan favourite Alex Rodriguez as he batted for Bird in the seventh.
 Traditional songs were played between innings to keep everyone involved and entertained.

-YMCA saw the crowd and the groundsmen dancing along.
-God Bless America came following the introduction of a World War Two veteran.
+The playing of YMCA saw the crowd and the groundskeepers dancing along.
+God Bless America came following the introduction of a World War II veteran.
 If only we saluted heroes and showed a bit of patriotism in the UK!
 The staple anthem of Take Me Out to the Ballpark saw fans swaying arm in arm.
 It was all top stuff.
 I was sold.

 sealed the win, not needing to bat in the 9th inning.
 I had loved every minute